-QUESTIONS TO ASK AT THIS STEP: Your 1st CAR T Appointment
+QUESTIONS TO ASK AT Your 1st Appointment

 QUESTIONS TO ASK NOTES What is the CAR T process like at this center?
 Does it match the basic process outlined in chapter 2, starting on page 7?
+What experience does your team have with CAR T?
+How many past CAR T patients achieved remission?
 Can you walk me through the expected timeline if I am eligible?
-(Ask them to walk you through the basic process outlined on page 9 and write in estimates for your timeline.)
-Do I need to have any tests done before you can decide if CAR T is right for me?
+(Ask them to walk you through the basic process outlined on page 9.)
+Do I need to have any screening tests done before you can decide if CAR T is right for me?
 What tests would I need?
 When?
 And where will the tests happen?
-Write this information on page 51.
-How long will each test take?
-What do I need to bring to each test?
-How do I need to prepare for each test?
+Write this information on page 49.
+How long will each test take?What do I need to bring to each test?How do I need to prepare for each test?
 How many of my tests can you fit into one visit?
 Is it possible to fit all of my tests into one visit?
-Do any of the tests need to be pre- approved by my health insurance company?
-Do you have a place for me and my caregiver to stay during tests, apheresis, and my treatment?
-If I need to work with a social worker, what is their contact information?
+Do any of the screening tests need to be pre- approved by my health insurance company?
+Who should my main contact person be if I have questions or problems between appointments?
+How do I get in touch with them outside of office hours?
 Write this information in the inside front cover.